arynor96/treasure-finder/README.md

 The project consists in a client and a server, which I have implemented during [Software Engineering 1][1] class at the University of Vienna.
 The network communication was already implemented by the [lecturer][2], and my task was to develop the client and the server. <br>

 Summary of the tasks and phases of the projects are available at the end of this readme file.
-Full project description as received during class can be found inside the Information folder in German.
+Full project description, as received during class, can be found inside the Assignment folder in German language.

 #### Highlights of what I have done: